 Due to the nature of plywood's face veneers, it's important to be careful when sanding, as it can be easy to inadvertently sand through the veneer.
 This produces what's referred to as a "burn," where the second, darker layer shows through.
-When you're looking to achieve an even finish, it's always a good idea to make a few light pencil marks on the surface of your veneer and use them as a benchmark for how deep you're sanding.
+When you're looking to achieve an even finish, it's always a good idea to make a few light pencil marks on the surface of your veneer and use their disappearance as you sand as a benchmark for how deep you're going.

 On the other hand, some people intentionally create the "burn" effect, as it can be used to achieve a number of creative looks.
-It's even possible to sand/"burn" through multiple plies, expose alternating tones and creating truly unique effects, so never be afraid to experiment either.
+It's even possible to sand/"burn" through multiple plies, expose alternating tones and a truly unique effects, so never be afraid to experiment either.